A revamped understanding of Cosmic Rays and Gamma-Ray Bursts: Conclusions

-GRB GW170817/SHB170817A is not a long, but a short GRB: a neutron star merger and gravitational-wave source.
-In its radio afterglow, a CB was observed with an overwhelming statistical significance ($>\!17 \sigma$) and traveling in the plane of the sky, as expected, at an apparent superluminal velocity $V_{\rm{app}}\sim 4\,\rm c$ \cite{GWSHB}.
+The event GW170817/SHB170817A is not a long, but a short GRB: a neutron star merger and gravitational-wave source.
+In its radio afterglow, a CB was observed with an overwhelming statistical significance ($>\!17 \sigma$) and traveling in the plane of the sky, as expected in the CB model, at a apparent velocity $V_{\rm{app}}\sim 4\,\rm c$ \cite{GWSHB}.

 {\bf The Low-Energy CRs}